 In March 2020, we entered into a secured credit facility (AFS Facility) (Note 9), which we can draw on to provide loans (AFS Notes Receivable) to airlines (AFS Borrower(s)) in connection with our AFS program.
 The AFS Notes Receivable are secured by aircraft owned by such AFS Borrowers.
-As of March 31, 2021 and December 31, 2020, the carrying value of the AFS Notes Receivable, net of deferred fees, was \$171.1 million and \$177.1 million, respectively, and is included in notes receivable, net.
-The AFS Notes Receivable mature in June 2028.
+As of June 30, 2021 and December 31, 2020, the carrying value of the AFS Notes Receivable, net of deferred fees, was \$279.4 million and \$177.1 million, respectively, and is included in notes receivable, net.
+The AFS Notes Receivable have maturity dates ranging from 2028 to 2033.

-In connection with the financing of aircraft owned by the AFS Borrower, we participated in the design and formation of certain SPVs.
+In connection with the financing of aircraft owned by the AFS Borrowers, we participated in the design and formation of certain SPVs.
 The purpose of each SPV is to satisfy certain requirements of our AFS Facility.
-We entered into loan agreements with each SPV and the SPVs used the proceeds from the loans to purchase aircraft from the AFS Borrower.
-The aircraft secure our notes payable under the AFS Facility and are leased, pursuant to capital leases, to the AFS Borrower.
+We entered into loan agreements with each SPV and the SPVs used the proceeds from the loans to purchase aircraft from the AFS Borrowers.
+The aircraft secure our notes payable under the AFS Facility and are leased, pursuant to capital leases, to the AFS Borrowers.
 Each SPV is considered a VIE because it does not have sufficient equity investment at risk.
 Because we do not have the power to direct the activities that most significantly impact the economic performance of the SPVs, we determined that we are not the primary beneficiary of the SPVs and do not consolidate them into our consolidated financial statements.
 Our maximum exposure to loss approximates the carrying value of the AFS Notes Receivable.

 In January 2021, we sold an aircraft to a third party airline (Borrower) and financed a portion of the purchase price for the airline (Airline Note Receivable).
-The Airline Note Receivable is secured by the aircraft and another aircraft of which was previously financed with guaranteed debt, amortized over 10 years and matures in January 2031.
-As of March 31, 2021, the carrying value of the Airline Note Receivable was \$105.2 million and is included in notes receivable, net.
+The Airline Note Receivable is secured by the aircraft and another aircraft which is financed with guaranteed debt that is amortizing over a 10 year period and matures in January 2031.
+As of June 30, 2021, the carrying value of the Airline Note Receivable was \$103.2 million and is included in notes receivable, net.